javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/article.md

 It may be difficult at first to grasp what's going on.
 But looking more carefully we note that it's just an ordinary sequence of tests.

-The question mark first checks for `age < 3`.
-If true -- returns `'Hi, baby!'`, otherwise -- goes to the right side of the colon `":"` and checks for `age < 18`.
-If that's true -- returns `'Hello!'`, otherwise checks for `age < 100` and returns `'Greetings!'` if that is so...
-At last, if all checks are falsy, the `message` becomes `'What an unusual age!'`.
+1. The first question mark checks for `age < 3`.
+2. If true -- returns `'Hi, baby!'`, otherwise -- goes to the right side of the colon `":"` and checks for `age < 18`.
+3. If that's true -- returns `'Hello!'`, otherwise checks for `age < 100` and returns `'Greetings!'` if that is so...
+4. At last, if all checks are falsy, the `message` becomes `'What an unusual age!'`.

-The same with `if..else`:
+The same logic using `if..else`:

 ```js
 if (age < 3) {